Privacy International: Investigations

 Privacy International has conducted investigations on Thailand, Syria, Egypt, Uganda, Colombia, Pakistan, and Central Asia.

 Research projects

 PI has published around forty major research reports.
-These include studies on Internet censorship, communications data retention, counter-terrorism policies in the EU and the US, SWIFT auditing processes, travel surveillance, secrecy provisions and protection of sources, Internet privacy, policy laundering, free-expression and privacy, the US-VISIT program, identity cards and counter-terrorism, encryption, the global surveillance industry, the UK Investigatory Powers Bill, gender issues & the right to privacy, and medical privacy.
+These include studies on Internet censorship, communications data retention, counter-terrorism policies in the EU and the US, SWIFT auditing processes, travel surveillance, secrecy provisions and protection of sources, Internet privacy, policy laundering, free expression and privacy, the US-VISIT program, identity cards and counter-terrorism, encryption, the global surveillance industry, the UK's 2016 Investigatory Powers Bill, gender issues and the right to privacy, and medical privacy.

 PI called on Swiss government to withdraw export licenses for monitoring technology

 In 2013, Privacy International publicized the links between several Swiss-based companies and the export of surveillance technologies to authoritarian regimes including Turkmenistan and Oman and called on the Swiss government to withdraw relevant export licenses.
 The Swiss government later withdrew all export licenses for internet monitoring technology as well as several for mobile phone monitoring technology that were awaiting approval.